Puzzlepart/bestillingsportalen/Data-access-security.md

 # Data Access & Security

-The Provision Assist solution uses the **Microsoft Graph API** and the **SharePoint REST API** to perform provisioning of Groups, Sites, Teams and Viva Engage Communities.
+The Bestillingsportalen solution uses the **Microsoft Graph API** and the **SharePoint REST API** to perform provisioning of Groups, Sites, Teams and Viva Engage Communities.

 Provisioning is carried out using an **Entra ID App Registration** which has the required permissions to the Microsoft Graph API assigned to it.
 For the most part **Application Permissions** are used with one exception - the application of sensitivity labels.